bugzmanov/nes_ebook/src/chapter_6_4.md

 ## Rendering sprites.

 Rendering sprites is somewhat similar, yet a bit easier.
-NES had an internal RAM for storing states of all sprites in the frame, so called Object Attribute Memory (OAM).
+NES had an internal RAM for storing states of all sprites in the frame, so-called Object Attribute Memory (OAM).

-It had 256 bytes of RAM, and reserved 4 bytes for each.
+It had 256 bytes of RAM and reserved 4 bytes for each sprite.
 This gives an option of having 64 tiles on a screen simultaneously (but keep in mind that a single object of a screen usually consists of 4 tiles).

-In comparison to background tiles, a sprite tile can be shown anywhere in 256x240 screen, thus each OAM record has 2 bytes reserved for X and Y coordinates, one byte is used to select a tile pattern from the pattern table.
+In comparison to background tiles, a sprite tile can be shown anywhere in a 256x240 screen.
+Thus each OAM record has 2 bytes reserved for X and Y coordinates, one byte is used to select a tile pattern from the pattern table.
 And the last one specifies how the object would look like

 NES Dev Wiki provides a pretty solid specification of each byte in the OAM record: http://wiki.nesdev.com/w/index.php/PPU_OAM

-So rendering all sprites we just need to scan through oam_data space and parse out every 4 bytes into sprite:
+So rendering all sprites, we just need to scan through oam_data space and parse out every 4 bytes into a sprite:

 ```rust